ts387/IDPFold2/README.md

 Bugs in code:
 - Currently EMA is initialized on training start, which lead to failure in resuming training from checkpoint.
-- Automatic checkpoint saving is somehow not working currently.
 - Training at `diffusion_sample=8` leads to extreme instability in training.
-(A confusing U-shaped loss curve after about 8 epochs)
+(A confusing U-shaped loss curve after about 7 epochs)
+  - It seems training instability not comes from `diffusion_sample` as at `diffusion_sample=4` the model is still unstable after exactly 14 epochs.
+  - Now trying full-precision training

+Problems faced:
+- Adding CG representation leads to failure in generating reasonable conformations.
+- The model is not able to generate continuous conformations.

 Functions to be added:
 - Generating conformations that are more continuous.
-- Test on MDP and IDP dataset.
+- Test if predicted ensembles capture mutation effects.

 The following content is to be updated...